-Coral growth is limited by the availability of energy and nutrients, mostly in the form of carbon, nitrogen and phosphorus ((Dubinsky and Jokiel, 1994)Davy, Allemand and Weis, 2012; D’Angelo and Wiedenmann, 2014; Rädecker et al., 2015; Ferrier‐Pagès et al., 2016).
+Coral growth is limited by the availability of energy and nutrients, mostly in the form of carbon, nitrogen and phosphorus (Dubinsky and Jokiel, 1994; Davy, Allemand and Weis, 2012; D’Angelo and Wiedenmann, 2014; Rädecker et al., 2015; Ferrier‐Pagès et al., 2016).
 At a global scale, mean concentrations of dissolved nitrate (0.25 ± 0.28 μM) and phosphate (0.13 ± 0.08 μM) in coral reef waters are relatively low (Kleypas, McManus and Menez, 1999).
 These low concentrations limit water column productivity and, subsequently, the availability of coral food.
 Consequently, reef-forming corals rely on a mutually beneficial symbiosis with microscopic dinoflagellates of the family Symbiodiniaceae (LaJeunesse et al., 2018) (commonly referred to as zooxanthellae) to access nutrients in their dissolved inorganic forms that are otherwise not accessible to the coral animals (Falkowski et al., 1984, 1993; Davy, Allemand and Weis, 2012, Rädecker et al., 2015; Ferrier‐Pagès et al., 2016).
 The photosynthetic symbionts - which reside in the coral gastrodermis - translocate excess carbohydrates to the coral, in some cases providing >90% of the host’s energetic requirements (Falkowski et al., 1984, 1993).
 15N tracer studies have demonstrated the capacity of the symbionts to incorporate NO3- and subsequently translocate the labelled N (Grover et al., 2003; Tanaka et al., 2006).
 Aposymbiotic and non-symbiotic corals are incapable of incorporating dissolved PO43-, while in species harbouring zooxanthellae, PO43- uptake increases in the light presumably in association with photosynthesis (reviewed in Davy, Allemand and Weis, 2012 and Ferrier‐Pagès et al., 2016).
 The importance of the symbiosis for coral growth is demonstrated by the fact that calcification rates may be up to 4 times higher in the light compared to the dark and these increases coincide with elevated symbiont photosynthesis and host respiration (Furla et al., 2000).

 However, enhanced zooxanthellae density and photosynthesis associated with nutrient enrichment may occur alongside increases (Koop et al., 2001; Dunn, Sammarco and LaFleur, 2012) or decreases (Fabricius, 2005; Shantz and Burkepile, 2014) in skeletal growth.
 Nutrient enrichment at skewed N:P ratios can have a detrimental effect on symbiotic corals as the relative oversupply of one nutrient leads to nutrient starvation of zooxanthellae with respect to another (Wiedenmann et al., 2013; Rosset et al., 2017).
 In particular, N-enrichment without sufficient supply with phosphorus stimulates the unsustainable proliferation of zooxanthellae facilitated by the reallocation of cellular P resources by the symbionts to support vital metabolic processes.
-This ultimately causes P-starvation of the zooxanthellae and reduces the thermal and light tolerance and increases bleaching susceptibility of the coral host (Wiedenmann et al., 2013, Rosset et al 2017)(Shantz and Burkepile, 2014).
+This ultimately causes P-starvation of the zooxanthellae, reduces the host’s resistance to heat and light induced bleaching and decreases polyp biomass (Wiedenmann et al., 2013, Rosset et al 2017).
+Contrastingly, the experimental addition of P, along with N can ameliorate the negative impacts of N enrichment alone (Shantz and Burkepile, 2014).